School Policies

 Code of Behaviour Policy

-In devising the Code of Behaviour and discipline, consideration has been given to the particular needs and circumstances of this school.
-The aim is to provide a framework for reasonable and responsible behaviour by all concerned, and to ensure that every reasonable effort has been made to accomodate the individuality of each pupil while acknowledging the right of each pupil to education in a relatively disrupive- free environment.
+In devising the Code of Behaviour and Discipline, consideration has been given to the particular needs and circumstances of this school.
+The aim is to provide a framework for reasonable and responsible behaviour by all concerned, and to ensure that every reasonable effort is made to accommodate the individuality of each pupil while acknowledging the right of each pupil to education in a relatively disruption-free environment.

 School Attendance Policy